laibabintatahir/book-shop-mern/README.md

   - Organize routes using Express Router for better code structure and maintainability.

 ### CORS Policy
-- Implement Cross-Origin Resource Sharing (CORS) policy to allow or restrict access to the backend API from different origins.
-  - Configure CORS middleware in Express.js to handle cross-origin requests securely.

 ### MongoDB Operations
-- Integrate MongoDB with Mongoose for performing database operations.
-  - Define schemas and models for data storage.
-  - Utilize Mongoose methods for CRUD operations such as creating, reading, updating, and deleting documents.

 ## Frontend